ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontend_tests.rst

 function as keyword arguments.

-Inorder to get a better understanding of how these tests are written for each framework, let's begin with exploring the tan function
+Inorder to get a better understanding of how these tests are written for each framework, let's begin with exploring some implementations -

 Examples
 --------